Listen and learn: why audiobooks are great for your child

 - You can also download audiobooks – some free of charge – onto phone, tablet or computer from websites such as Audible and iTunes.

-- Puffin have just launched a Roald Dahl audio app for iOS devices, which is a library of new recordings of 19 of Roald Dahl’s classic children’s titles read by celebrity readers including Kate Winslet and David Walliams, with brand-new sound effects.
+- Puffin's Roald Dahl audio app is a library of new recordings of 19 of Roald Dahl’s classic children’s titles read by celebrity readers including Kate Winslet and David Walliams, with brand-new sound effects.
 The first chapter of every book is free, so you can sample before you buy.

 - If you're looking for stories for younger readers, Ladybird Audio offer some great collections on iTunes, with a choice of fairy tales and classic tales and prices starting at £3.99.

-- Another new development is children’s books containing QR codes that, when scanned with a smartphone, link to the audio version and interactive features.
+- Some children’s books contain QR codes that, when scanned with a smartphone, link to the audio version and interactive features.

 Okay, so audiobooks might have slightly fusty connotations, but children’s versions are far from boring, thanks to celebrity narrators such as Stephen Fry, Anne Hathaway and Matt Lucas.
 ‘A good narrator can transform the story, and your child’s understanding and enjoyment of it,’ says Laurence.
 ‘There’s something about being read aloud to that never fails to be comforting, regardless of your age.’